tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

       AFOAuthCredential *credential = [AFOAuthCredential retrieveCredentialWithIdentifier:CBCredentialIdentifier];

 will check to see if there is an OAuth token already stored on this device.
-If there is already a credential, it tells the `AFOAuth2Client` to sign all of our requests using those creditials automatically, so we can access the server apis from this point on without any problem.
+If there is already a credential, it tells the `AFOAuth2Client` to sign all of our requests using those creditials automatically, so we can access the server apis from this point on without any authentication problems.

-If there is not a credential already, however, it will display a `CBLoginViewController` to use the user’s e-mail and password to obtain the credential.
+If there is not a credential already, however, it will display a `CBLoginViewController`, which will prompt the user for their username and password, which we can use to obtain the credential.

 Find the method called `- (void)authenticateWithUsername:password:` and add the following code inside of it: